sharifmansour/DCGAN-Generators/README.md

 - Please download the align and cropped images.
 - Also please make sure to download csv file indicating the attributes of the images.
 - The attributes are important as you will be able to select the desired attributes for the creation of the images.
-- In the code I've defaulted the attributes to be similar to that of the original DCGAN paper, however any attributes can be
+- In the code I've defaulted the attributes to be similar to that of the original DCGAN paper, however any attributes can be used.
 - The following libraries will be needed to run the code:
      - "numpy"
      - "tensorflow"